 And of course my Tidal flip flops!
 Not only are they Made in the USA of domestically sourced material, but over half of Tidal’s staff are veterans.
 They continue to hire and train veterans as they expand and every pair purchased helps to support this effort.

 Megan Jolin of Mother Earth Mama is a board certified Holistic Pediatric Nurse Practitioner whose passion is to bring health and wellness to the whole child.
-Megan provides evidenced-based, family centered care in:
+Megan provides consultation in:

 -prenatal health and wellness